hny-codes/pawfic-pictures/README.md

 If you wish to view everything that this service offers, [visit the documentation to see more](https://appwrite.io/docs/server/users).

 #### Create the Database
-One of the services I wanted to try out was the database so I also created a database that served as a backend to host each user as a document.
-Although this service is barely used in this project, I left it as is since it is apart of learning about Appwrite.
+One of the services I wanted to try out was the database, so I also created a database that served as a backend to host each user as a document.
+Although this service is barely used in this project, I left it as is since it is a part of learning about Appwrite.

 1. Click **Databases** on the left side bar to view the databases page.
 2. Click **Create Database** to create a new Appwrite database.
 Give it any name you like.
 3. Your new database will be empty, so you will need to create a **Collection** object for your database.
 Click **Create collection** and give it any name you wish.
-I gave mine **Users** since its supposed to be a collection of user objects that are created upon registration.
+I gave mine **Users** since it's supposed to be a collection of user objects that are created upon registration.
 4. You will be directed to your new collection.
 Click **Attributes** to create the attributes needed to create a document within the collection.
 Your collection attributes should have these attributes:

     | Attribute    | Type     | Size |